 Alaska is home to a diverse collection of wildlife.
 From the North slopes to the southern shores, and out on the Aleutian Island chain, Alaska’s 375 million acres teems with creatures that thrive in its 5 climate zones and surrounding seas.

 98% of our Brown Bear population live in Alaska .
 Grizzly bears are a sub-species, as are the larger Kodiak bears which inhabit Kodiak Island.
-The smaller black bear can be seen, and the illusive polar bear inhabits the Arctic coastline.
-All enjoy being viewed from a safe distance.
+If viewed from a safe distance, you can find the smaller black bear, and the illusive polar bear inhabits the Arctic coastline.

 Caribou, often referred to as reindeer, can be seen in the tundra regions and mountainous areas.